 When you import data into Excel, it may come in many different forms that Excel doesn’t recognize.
-When that happens, chances are the dates will come in formatted as text.
-Even though they look like dates, but don’t behave like dates.
+Sometimes when dates are imported from an external source, they will come in formatted as text.

 It’s also important to know that Excel applies date formats based on your system region settings.
 So, when you import data into Excel that came from a different country, Excel may not recognize them and store them as text entries.

-If you’re faced with this problem, there are many ways you can use to convert text to a date in Excel and we will cover them all in this tutorial.
+If you have this issue, there are many ways you can use to convert text to a date in Excel and we will cover them all in this tutorial.

 Methods for Converting Text to Date

-If your spreadsheet contains dates formatted as text, rather than actual dates, you cannot use them for any calculation purpose.
-So, we need to convert them back to dates.
+If your worksheet contains dates formatted as text, instead of actual dates, it’s not possible to use them in any calculations.
+So, you need to convert them back to actual dates.

-There are few different methods that you can use to convert text to a date in Excel:
+There are few different ways you can convert text to a date in Excel, they are: